Protecting One Of The Wildest Places On Earth

 In Focus: Puerto Esperanza – Iñapari Road Information

-Members of Peru’s Congress have submitted a bill which would declare a controversial highway project “a public necessity and a national interest priority,” despite adamant opposition from the indigenous tribes whose ancestral lands the road would cross.
-The highway is planned for the Alto Purús region, among the least disturbed parts of the entire Amazon Basin.
-Proponents are pushing for a 300 kilometer road to connect the small town of Puerto Esperanza, in Ucayali department, to the InterOceanic Highway in the town of Iñapari in Madre de Dios department.
-The highway would cross the Alto Purús National Park and the Madre de Dios Territorial Reserve for Indigenous People in Voluntary Isolation, home to some of the last isolated indigenous tribes left anywhere in the world.
+Proponents are pushing for a 300 kilometer road to connect the small town of Puerto Esperanza, in Ucayali department, to the InterOceanic Highway in the town of Iñapari in Madre de Dios.
+The highway would cross the Alto Purús National Park and the Madre de Dios Territorial Reserve for Indigenous People in Voluntary Isolation, among the least disturbed areas in the Amazon and home to some of the world’s last isolated indigenous tribes.